 A velouté is another ‘mother’ sauce, named from the French word ‘velour’ for velvet, describing its smooth and rich texture.
 Typically made from chicken, veal, or fish stock, it involves the use of a white roux to thicken the sauce.
 The key to a good velouté is the quality of your stock.
 Homemade is always best, but if you’re using store-bought, ensure it’s low sodium so you can control the seasoning.

-Sujet a lire : Can You Craft a Perfectly Balanced Gourmet Ice Cream with Seasonal Fruits?
+A lire également : Can You Craft a Perfectly Balanced Gourmet Ice Cream with Seasonal Fruits?

 To prepare the velouté, whisk your stock into the hot roux gradually, ensuring to keep the heat low to avoid a skin forming on top of the sauce.
 Cook slowly and stir continuously for about 20 minutes until the sauce is reduced and coats the back of a spoon.
 This sauce forms the foundation of many secondary sauces like the mushroom sauce or the white wine sauce.